Learn About 7 Potential Causes of Your Back Pain

 Back pain is an issue facing many seniors, as well as younger adults.
 Many types of back pain are acute, meaning the pain will last for a short time.
-As a senior, you may suffer from acute back pain after falling or slipping and pulling a muscle or otherwise damaging your back.
-However, as an elderly individual, you are also at high risk for chronic back pain.
-Chronic back pain can occur if you suffer from an ongoing physical ailment of your back or deformity of your spine.
-Such ailments often happen as the results of joint inflammation, bone density loss and other conditions associated with the aging process.
-If you have chronic back pain, it may occur suddenly or develop over a period of time.
-In either case, it can be debilitating and prevent you from fully enjoying activities with friends and family members.
+As a senior, you may suffer from acute back pain after falling or slipping and pulling a muscle or damaging your back in another way.
+However, seniors are also at high risk for chronic back pain.
+Chronic back pain can happen if you suffer from an ongoing back disease or deformity of your spine.
+These illnesses often happen because of joint inflammation, bone density loss and other conditions associated with aging.
+If you have chronic back pain, it can happen suddenly or develop over some time.
+In either case, it can be debilitating and not allow you to enjoy activities with friends and family members fully.
 Below is a list of seven potential causes of your back pain.

 General Physical Condition

-Your general physical condition can contribute to your back pain as you age.
-If you are overweight or out of shape, activities other people find easy can place stress on your back.
-The result may be the back pain you are experiencing.
+Your general physical condition can play a part in your back pain as you age.
+If you are overweight or out of shape, activities other people find easy can place stress on your back, resulting in the back pain you are experiencing.
 When the muscles and ligaments are strained, it can cause pain and potentially uncomfortable spasms in your back.

 Impacts and Injuries

-Even if your physical condition is satisfactory, you may experience back pain after an impact or injury.
+Even if you are in good physical condition, you may experience back pain after an impact or injury.
 If you are a senior who suffers from balance problems, you are at a particularly high risk for back injuries related to falling.
 Additional types of impacts or injuries that can cause back pain include car accidents and lifting heavy objects.
-Some of these injuries heal over time, while others may leave you in chronic pain.
+Some of these injuries heal in time, while others may leave you in chronic pain.

 Scoliosis is also known as a curved spine.
-While you can have scoliosis as a child, it is far more likely to develop with age.
+While you can have scoliosis as a child, it is far more likely to develop it as you age.
 If you suffer from scoliosis, you may have first noticed it as a young to middle-aged adult.
-At the time, the discomfort associated with it may have been distracting.
-However, the increased stress placed on your back over the years may have caused the pain to worsen.
+At the time, the discomfort linked to it may have been distracting.
+However, the additional stress placed on your back over the years may have caused the pain to worsen.
 Therefore, as a senior, you may find scoliosis completely debilitating.